Joseeli54/products-express-ts/README.md

    `$ npm run test:unit`

   In both commands, the `PORT` variable was configured to be 0, because we are working in test mode.

+# 🗎 Running the OpenAPI documentation with Swagger UI

+- Firstly, the information must be prepared with the `definition.yaml` file, where the following command is executed:

+  `$ npm run schemas:openapi`

+- Now, the project must be run in development mode:

+  `$npm run dev`

+  Once the API is executed, you must enter the path `http://localhost:PORT/docs` to see the API document, whose `PORT` is the one configured in the `.env` file.

 # ℹ️ Source code editor and compiler